Eternal Sunshine of the Spotless Mind (soundtrack)

 The soundtrack album for Eternal Sunshine of the Spotless Mind was released by Hollywood Records on March 16, 2004.
 It features the score, composed by Los Angeles musician Jon Brion, as well as songs from artists Electric Light Orchestra (ELO), the Polyphonic Spree, the Willowz, and Don Nelson.
 Beck, in a collaboration with Jon Brion, provides a cover version of the Korgis' "Everybody's Got to Learn Sometime".
-Many of the vocal songs either revolve around memories or the sun.
+Many of the vocal songs revolve around either memories or the sun.

 Details

 Jon Brion provided much of the music for the film.
 Although only one track ("Strings That Tie to You") features his singing (similar to the soundtrack for Punch-Drunk Love), his next soundtrack (for I Heart Huckabees) would feature seven vocal songs.

 The garage rock band The Willowz contributed two songs to the soundtrack, and would later contribute songs to director Michel Gondry's next film The Science of Sleep.

-"Mr. Blue Sky" isn't featured in the film, but plays in the theatrical trailer and most advertising spots for the film.
+"Mr. Blue Sky" is not featured in the film, but plays in the theatrical trailer and most advertising spots for the film.